mygamedevtools/scene-loader/README.md

 Dependencies
 ---

-The package works without any dependencies, but it supports integration with some packages.
+The package works without any dependencies but supports integration with some packages.
-If you wish to use it with Addressables, UniTask or TextMeshPro, make sure you install the packages:
+If you wish to use it with Addressables, UniTask, or TextMeshPro, make sure you install the packages:

 * `com.unity.addressables` >= 1.19.0
 * `com.unity.textmeshpro` >= 2.2.0